grommet/grommet/src/js/components/CheckBoxGroup/README.md

 **name**

-The DOM name attribute value to use for the underlying <input/>
+The name attribute value to use for the underlying <input/>
       elements.
 Required when used in the Context of FormField.

 ```